sodazone/xcm-testing-tools/README.md

 ./bin/zombienet -p native spawn ./config/zn-asset-hub-astar.toml
 ```

+## Setup with Other Parachains

+To incorporate different parachain runtimes into Zombienet, follow these straightforward steps.
+Begin by downloading or building the binaries of the desired parachain.
+Then, copy these binaries into the `<root-project>/bin` directory and update the Zombienet configuration located at `<root-project>/config`.
+The scripts mentioned earlier utilize the sample configuration `<root-project>/config/zn-asset-hub-astar.toml`.
+Alternatively, there's another configuration available that employs [Trappist](https://github.com/paritytech/trappist) as parachain 2000.

+However, it's important to note that Trappist employs `pallet-xcm`, which currently lacks support for the withdrawal of reserve-backed assets from a remote location.
+For additional information, refer to this [pull request](https://github.com/paritytech/polkadot-sdk/pull/1672).

 ---
 **Notes on Polkadot Versions**

 * If using Polkadot-SDK v1.1.0 binaries, you will need additional binaries `polkadot-prepare-worker` and `polkadot-execute-worker` ([ref](https://github.com/paritytech/polkadot/pull/7337))
 * Currently Polkadot-SDK v1.1.0 binaries do not work with Zombienet preopen HRMP channel config.
-If you want to use preopen HRMP, you will need v1.0.0 binaries of `polkadot` and `polkadot-parachain`.
-You can also use v1.1.0 and do a `force_open_hrmp_channel`.
+For preopen HRMP, use v1.0.0 binaries of `polkadot` and `polkadot-parachain`.
+Alternatively, use v1.1.0 and perform a force_open_hrmp_channel.
 More details in this [pull request](https://github.com/paritytech/polkadot-sdk/pull/1616).
 ---

 ## Testing Asset Transfers

-> Make sure that Zombienet is launched and the chains are producing blocks before proceeding.
+> Ensure that Zombienet is launched and the chains are producing blocks before proceeding.

 ### Asset Set-up

-Before we can start testing out cross-chain transfers, we first need to set up the assets and foreign assets on the parachains, and fund the sovereign accounts on each chain.
+Before testing cross-chain transfers, run the following script to set up assets and foreign assets on the parachains, and fund the sovereign accounts on each chain.

-Run:
 ```shell
 just assets config/assets.json
 ```

-The script will make a series of extrinsics across the different chains to set up assets, foreign assets and sovereign accounts required to make cross-chain transfers.
+This script will execute a series of extrinsics across different chains to configure assets, foreign assets, and sovereign accounts necessary for cross-chain transfers.

-The script uses the configuration found in `./config/assets.json`, which registers the asset `RUSD` on Asset Hub and foreign assets `xcRUSD` and `xcROC` on Shibuya.
-You can extend the configuration to add other assets if required.
+The script uses the configuration in `./config/assets.json`, which registers the asset `RUSD` on Asset Hub and foreign assets `xcRUSD` and `xcROC` on Shibuya.
+Extend the configuration to add other assets and chains if needed.

 ### Asset Transfer

-The transfer script utilizes [asset-transfer-api](https://github.com/paritytech/asset-transfer-api) under the hood to facilitate asset transfer calls.
+The transfer script uses [asset-transfer-api](https://github.com/paritytech/asset-transfer-api) to facilitate asset transfer calls.

-To see the help menu:
+To view the help menu:

 ```
 > just transfer -h